RandstormBTC/randstorm/README.md

 The P2P address generation function has been optomized to use the coincurve library.

+Each Core can generate a private key and public key at a rate of ~ 13,000 keys/sec.

 With 6 cores you can generate 66,000 Keys/Second and search 23,000,000 Addresses.

 This is 5.729 billion keys / day.